daveyarwood/irbthbound/README.md

 In 2012, I decided it would be fun to write a port of EarthBound as a text adventure game.
 I worked on it for a little bit and then promptly got bored and moved onto something else.

 In 2016, I stumbled upon the code I had written and decided to play around with it a little more.
-In the course of refactoring the (admittedly terrible) Ruby code I had hacked up several years prior, I came upon the realization that, in lieu of writing my own interactive text adventure environment from scratch, I could hijack Ruby's interactive shell, [irb](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell) and re-purpose it to do my bidding.
+In the course of refactoring the (admittedly terrible) Ruby code I had hacked up several years prior, I came upon the realization that, in lieu of writing my own interactive text adventure environment from scratch, I could hijack Ruby's interactive shell, [irb](https://en.wikipedia.org/wiki/Interactive_Ruby_Shell) and re-purpose it as a text adventure engine.
 Thanks to the open-ness and extensibility of irb and the Ruby language itself, this actually turned out to be pretty doable.
 Commands like `look`, `attack`, and `inventory` could be implemented as functions in the context of the shell environment.
 Thus, **IRBTHBOUND** was born.

 (I actually ended up using [Pry](http://pryrepl.org/) for the extra flexibility it provides over `irb`, like being able to redefine the prompt dynamically, etc. Perhaps it's a bit of a stretch to still call this **irb**thbound, but hey -- close enough, right!?)